The galaxy of Coxeter groups: A first expedition into the galaxy

 \begin{cor} The isomorphism problem is decidable for groups in the layers ${\mc{G}_{\leq 3}}$. \end{cor}

-\begin{proof} Straightforward from Corollary~\ref{cor:Rank3is1D} as the connected components of vertices in $\mc{G}_{\leq 3}$ are completely determined by the multiset of edge labels of their underlying complete Coxeter graph. \end{proof}
+\begin{proof} Straightforward from \cref{cor:Rank3is1D} as the connected components of vertices in $\mc{G}_{\leq 3}$ are completely determined by the multiset of edge labels of their underlying complete Coxeter graphs. \end{proof}

-To the best of our knowledge, Corollary~\ref{cor:SolutionIsoProbRk3} has not explicitly appeared in the literature before.
-However, it was pointed out to us by Piotr~Przytycki that it can be deduced from the works of Caprace--M\"uhlherr~\cite{CapraceMuehlherr2-Spherical} and Weigel~\cite{WeigelTwistTriangle}.
-Alternatively, it also follows from Ratcliffe and Tschantz's solution to the twist conjecture for chordal Coxeter groups; see~\cite{RatcliffeTschantz}.
-We remark, however, that both such solutions have an intermediate step shown in an unpublished preprint by Howlett and M\"uhlherr; cf. \cite[Appendix~B]{CapracePrzytyckiTwistRigid}.
+To the best of our knowledge, \cref{cor:SolutionIsoProbRk3} has not explicitly appeared in the literature before, though it was pointed out to us by Piotr~Przytycki that it can be deduced from the works of Caprace--M\"uhlherr~\cite{CapraceMuehlherr2-Spherical} and Weigel~\cite{WeigelTwistTriangle}.
+Alternatively, it also follows from Ratcliffe--Tschantz's solution to the twist conjecture for chordal Coxeter groups \cite{RatcliffeTschantz}.
+We remark, however, that both such solutions have an intermediate step shown in an unpublished preprint \cite{HowlettMuehlherr} by Howlett--M\"uhlherr; see also \cite[Appendix~B]{CapracePrzytyckiTwistRigid}.